arelthia/add-widget-after-content/readme.txt

 == Description ==

 The plugin adds a sidebar that you can add any widget content to.
-The widget is then displayed on posts after the content, before the comments.
-You can prevent the after content widget from showing on a post from the post editor page.
+The widget is then displayed on single posts or pages after the content, before the comments.
+You can prevent the after content widget from showing on a post or page from the editor page.
 You can also prevent the after content widget from displaying on specific posts types or post formats.
-The widget can also be added to pages.

 == Documentation ==
 1. Getting Started With AWAC <a href="https://pintopsolutions.com/doc/getting-started-with-awac/">AWAC Settings</a>